JavaMajk/ajax-requests/README.md

-# Ajax
+# Ajax Requests

+This is a simple project using the unsplashAPI and nytimesAPI for getting requests using three different methods.
-This is the repo for [Udacity's Ajax course]().
+This is from part of repo for [Udacity's Ajax course]().
 The course covers making asynchronous requests using three different methods:

 * the XHR object
 * jQuery's `.ajax()` method